Fall 2023 Exhibitions are Open!

 Turn MOCA into your classroom.

-K–12 and post-secondary student groups of 10 or more are invited to engage with artwork by international artists across all contemporary art forms, debating and sharing ideas along the way.
+Education and community groups are invited to engage with artwork across all contemporary art forms, debating and sharing ideas along the way!

 Discover our Educator Resources